llpeterson/data/multimedia.md

 for the N $$\times$$ M chunks in the movie, and then it issues a sequence of HTTP requests using the appropriate URL for the situation.
-This general approach is called *HTTP adaptive streaming*, although it has been standardized with different names by various organizations, most notably MPEG's DASH (*Dynamic Adaptive Streaming over HTTP*) and Apple's HLS (*HTTP Live Streaming*).
+This general approach is called *HTTP adaptive streaming*, although it has been standardized in slightly different ways by various organizations, most notably MPEG's DASH (*Dynamic Adaptive Streaming over HTTP*) and Apple's HLS (*HTTP Live Streaming*).